WhichCar

 Gallery1

-Australia’s dual-cab landscape is readying for a shake-up, with a number of plug-in hybrid variants arriving soon.
+Australia’s dual-cab landscape is in the midst of a shake-up, with a number of plug-in hybrid variants launching or arriving soon.

 The most anticipated of course is the Ford Ranger PHEV, which debuted globally in September 2024.
 Set to build on the ongoing success of the Ranger nameplate in Australia – perennially our best-selling 4x4 vehicle – the Ranger plug-in hybrid drivetrain will be available for Wildtrak, Sport and XLT variants within the Ranger line-up – as well as an all-new Stormtrak launch edition.

 With some details now revealed, we thought it would be a great opportunity to line its known specs up against another plug-in hybrid that’s currently making waves: the BYD Shark.
-Also en-route to Australia next year, the BYD Shark is expected to beat the Ranger PHEV to market here.
+Order books opened for the Shark 6 in late October 2024, with BYD listing it in Australia at a competitive price of $57,900 (excluding on-road costs).

 Both vehicles are expected to rock the status quo, so let’s take a closer look at them side-by-side 👇